MatrixAI/Inertial-Orbit-Detection/README.md

 ---

 The PING PONG protocol is not working.
 We don't really need it in this small situation.
 But it's really annoying.
 The nc isn't even receiving a PING message.
 The server loop should have sent a SPINGE as well.. but nothing within the 5 seconds, before the system terminates the connection...

+---

+Still to do:

+0. Service discovery between the game client and server (OS-specific)
+1. Autobuilding the processing application via command line
+2. Custom IDing of the USB controller
+3. Udev script to autostart game upon plugging the controller
+4. Packaging up the game to be deployable
+5. Detailing controller manufacturing